Adult smoking habits in the UK: 2023

 Limitations

-Comparisons between periods and groups must be done with caution as estimates are provided from a sample survey; as such, confidence intervals are included in the accompanying datasets to present the sampling variability.
-These should be taken into account when assessing differences between periods, as true differences may not exist.
+Comparisons between periods and groups must be done with caution, because estimates are provided from a sample survey.
+We have included confidence intervals in our accompanying datasets to present the sampling variability.
+These should be taken into account when assessing differences between periods, because true differences may not exist.

-There are differences when comparing estimates of smoking prevalence from different surveys.
-These differences are attributable to a range of factors, for example:
+There are differences that should be considered when comparing estimates of smoking prevalence from different surveys.
+These differences are because of a range of factors, for example:

 • different survey questions